Cookies on this website

 Harnessing big data sources on medications for randomised controlled trials

-Recently, NHS Digital has released a new dataset on medicines dispensed in the community in England.
-This dataset represents an extraordinary opportunity to bring the worlds of clinical care and clinical research closer together.
+The recently released NHS Digital dataset on medicines dispensed in the community in England represents an extraordinary opportunity to bring the worlds of clinical care and clinical research closer together.
 Nonetheless, it is first crucial to explore this dataset in detail, namely how it is produced, its technical features, and its coverage.
 Then, it is important to understand how these data compare to other similar sources of data on medications, and finally whether it is feasible to incorporate it in medical research, and in clinical trials in particular.

-I began my academic career in 2019 when I joined CTSU to work in the AMALFI trial, a study which aims to shed light on the burden of subclinical atrial fibrillation in elderly high-risk patients.
-I am also part of the clinical team for the ORION-4 trial, a study which is assessing the effect of inclisiran, a novel cholesterol-lowering therapy, on cardiovascular events on patients with established atherosclerotic disease.
-More recently, I joined the RECOVERY trial, the largest randomised controlled trial of new treatments for patients hospitalised with COVID-19.
+Guilherme began his academic career in 2019 when he joined CTSU to work in the AMALFI trial, a study which aims to shed light on the burden of subclinical atrial fibrillation in elderly high-risk patients.
+He is also part of the clinical team for the ORION-4 trial, a study which is assessing the effect of inclisiran, a novel cholesterol-lowering therapy, on cardiovascular events on patients with established atherosclerotic disease.
+More recently, he joined the RECOVERY trial, the largest randomised controlled trial of new treatments for patients hospitalised with COVID-19.